jpskenn/Jones/README.md

 ---

-Jones is a 60% keyboard combined with Ortho-Linear and Row-staggered.
+Jones is a 60% keyboard combined with Ortho-linear and Row-staggered.
 It has gapless R2-R3 row.
 Symmetrical alpha-keys and nearby right side mod-keys provide natural typing position.

 It has compact and light fingering which like 40% and 50% keyboards.